-Make 2020 the Year You Use All Your Vacation Days
+Make 2022 the Year You Use ALL Your Vacation Days

 Discover Cape Cod in Every Season

 There's a lot to love about summer on the seashore, including gorgeous beaches, cocktails with a view of the ocean, a sea of hydrangeas, and plenty of active adventures.
 We may be biased, but we think the other three seasons on Cape Cod are just as spectacular.
+For colorful blooms and warming temperatures, book a spring break.
+Gardens across the Cape, from backyards to the 100-acre Heritage Museums & Gardens, provide a fragrant carpet of spring flowers and lush landscapes.
 In September, the weather remains warm, but the majority of visitors have gone home, offering a more intimate feel to your ocean paradise.
-Late fall provides fiery foliage walks and perfect temperatures to take advantage of a bevy of bike trails and festivals that let you indulge in food and culture.
+Fall (also known as Cape Cod's Second Summer) provides fiery foliage walks and perfect temperatures to take advantage of a bevy of bike trails and scenic hikes.
 Winter is the perfect excuse to stay inside and enjoy historic inns and crackling fires at cozy restaurants, or to venture out for holiday strolls, bird watching and quiet beach walks.
-On the coldest days, the lucky few may be able to spot ice formations rolling in on shore.
-For colorful blooms and warming temperatures, book a spring break.
-Gardens across the Cape, from backyards to the 100-acre Heritage Museum & Gardens, provide a fragrant carpet of spring flowers and lush landscapes.
+On even the coldest days, the lucky few may be able to spot ice formations rolling in on shore.

 Our website uses various cookies.
 These cookies allow us to distinguish you from other users of our website, which helps us to provide you with a good experience when you browse our website and also allows us to improve our site.
 Read more about the types of cookies we use.